 Minimizes Pressure Ulcers

-This is the percent of residents who sustained a pressure ulcer.
+This is the percent of residents that sustained a pressure ulcer.
 Pressure ulcers are skin damage caused by remaining in one position for too long.

 Minimizes Serious Falls